Discounts and Deferments

 Call the Lake County Treasurer’s Office at 440-350-2516 to have an application mailed to you.
 Complete the application, sign, and attach a copy of military orders.

-Complete the application by clicking here, print, attach a copy of orders, and mail to:
+Complete the application (located under documents and forms), print, attach a copy of orders, and mail to:

 Lake County Treasurer